tibetan-nlp/classical-tibetan-corpus/README.md

 or not it ends in a tsheg.
 If it does, then use the word itself as the lemma.
 If not, then add tsheg and use that variant as the lemma.

+The VISL CG files take further liberties with page numbering.
+The vertical TXT files already differ from the wood block paging in requiring page breaks to occur between words.
+To facilitate easy processing by later components, the VISL CG files put page breaks between complete sentences (or rather, shad-delimited units).
+So when a page boundary occurs between two words in the middle of a sentence, the page boundary is pushed forward to the end of the sentence.

 ## VISL CG with Universal Dependencies

 The SOAS project Lexicography in Motion (LIM) has mapped the